Arya’s Guide to Deeper Intimacy and Mindblowing Holiday Sex This Season

 It’s important to acknowledge that you and your partner might have different sexual desire levels and needs.
 “Some of us feel more sexual when we’re stressed, and experience sexuality as a stress reliever, while others look at that experience of stress as something that puts on the sexual ‘breaks’,” explains Rose.

 Understanding your sexual desire, and what turns you on versus what turns you off is crucial if you want to connect with your partner during stressful times.
-For some people, taking off pressure from having sex or having an orgasm, and instead focusing on other aspects of intimacy might be more beneficial.
+For some people, taking off pressure from having sex or having an orgasm and instead focusing on other aspects of intimacy, like giving or receiving a sensual massage, might be more beneficial.

 “Making space for intimate, sensual experiences without the expectation of specific sexual acts like penetrative sex or reaching orgasm can foster intimate connection even when you’re not feeling particularly sexual,” says Rose.